shaileshdhobale/event_aggregation/README.md

 2. Search text with limitation
 3. API to upload places_1.csv (upload only same file)

-# One scheduler is there which will read the the uploads directory and read all the files and store the data of file in MongoDB.
+One scheduler is there which will read the the uploads directory and read all the files and store the data of file in MongoDB.

+Start the server using node bin/www